ti-oluwa/djsm/README.md

 djsm.update_secrets(new_secret)

 ```
-Once the update as been performed you can delete these lines.
+Once the update has been performed you can delete these lines.

 ### Get all secrets
 To get all secrets: